 Little ones will get to paint, cut and glue.
 This makes the craft just perfect for preschoolers or kindergartners.
 It could be a back to school craft to make in the classroom in the first week of school.
 Or it can simply be a fun craft to celebrate autumn.

-We only started using paper bags in our crafts last year with our Batman craft and a couple of Halloween crafts but I have a feeling we’ll be using them a lot more.
 They make great material for crafting as they are inexpensive and easy to turn into all sorts of things, either by stuffing them or used as is.
 Painting them is easy, though some colors may require two layers of paint.
-With dark paint, one layer is enough.
+With dark paint, one coat is enough.

 - brown paper bag